 The Table capture type enables you to enter a table within a form that can be used to collect data.
-You can control the number of rows in a table that the Interact user sees, construct the number of columns that are needed and assigns column headings.
+You can control the number of rows in a table that the Interact user sees, construct the number of columns that are needed, assign column headings, and define the type of data to be entered in the table cells.
 A maximum of 15 columns can be added to a table.
 The user can then add or delete rows to the table as controlled through the settings on the table element.